Leon Calvert

-Leon Calvert (26 June 1927 – 1 May 2018) was a British bebop jazz trumpeter, one of the co-founders of Club Eleven.
-He was the nephew of Eddie Calvert.
+Leon Calvert (26 June 1927 – 1 May 2018) was a British bebop jazz trumpeter, and one of the co-founders of Club Eleven.

 Early career and Club Eleven

 Calvert was born in Westcliffe-on-Sea and learnt to play the trumpet in his childhood.
 His family moved to Manchester while he was still very young.
 His first professional job was with Jack Nieman's Band at the Plaza in Manchester.
 By 1945 he was on the London circuit.
 From late 1947 he performed on the ocean liner Mauretania with Paul Lombard.
 He joined Oscar Rabin's band in 1948.
 That year he was one of the ten musician co-founders of Club Eleven in Great Windmill Street, and later Carnaby Street.
 At the club he played with the house band led by John Dankworth.

 Calvert also worked with the Ambrose band (1949), the Steve Race Bop Band (1949), Tito Burns (1950–1951) and then for four years with Carroll Gibbons.
 In the mid-1950s he had stints with Ken Moule, Buddy Featherstonhaugh, the London Jazz Orchestra and Denny Boyce.
 In the late 1950s he worked with Tony Crombie and Vic Lewis.